 Our work based on simulated species responses to multifarious environmental change suggests that the diversity of species’ responses to each of the environmental variable is a nuanced, but major driver of absolute response diversity.

 Dissimilarity, when temperature was the main environmental driver, was consistently higher in community three of all three scenarios.
 This result is particularly meaningful for scenario 1, where diversity in the optimum values is maximum for temperature, but fixed across the different communities for salinity, and the positive correlation in optimum diversity scenario, where the diversity in optimum values is maximum for both temperature and salinity.
 In these two cases, response diversity was expected to increase, at thus the results are not surprising.
 Yet, dissimilarity was high also in community three of the negative correlation in optimum diversity scenario (high diversity in species’ responses to temperature, but low to salinity).
 This finding suggests that, when species’ responses are more strongly influenced by one environmental variable compared to another one, having high diversity in responses to the dominant environmental variable is sufficient to determine high dissimilarity.
-Critically, a community characterised by high diversity in responses to salinity, but low to temperature, will result in lower dissimilarity in this case, as shown by community one of the negative correlation in optimum diversity scenario.
+Conversely, a community characterised by high diversity in responses to salinity, but low to temperature, will result in lower dissimilarity in this case, as shown by community one of the negative correlation in optimum diversity scenario.
 Such community showed dissimilarity level similar to community one of the positive correlation in optimum diversity scenario, which is characterised by low diversity in species’ responses to salinity and temperature.
 However, this is not the case when salinity and temperature had the same effect on species growth rate.
 In this case, communities having high diversity in species’ responses to only one of the two drivers had intermediate dissimilarity values.
 When temperature and salinity had the same effect, high dissimilarity was only showed by the community characterised by high diversity in species’ responses to both environmental drivers.

 Divergence, showed clear and meaningful patterns as we manipulated the diversity of species responses to one or both environmental variables.
 Intuitively, one would expect response diversity to increase along with the increase in diversity of species’ responses, with the maximum response diversity exhibited by communities having the highest variation possible in species’ responses to all environmental variables.
 Our findings align with these expectations, and the simulated community composed of species with high diversity in responses to temperature and salinity showed the highest absolute divergence.
-Although perhaps not surprising, this result provided us with an intelligible proof that our approach to quantify absolute response diversity is meaningful and grounded on theoretical basis.
+Although perhaps not surprising, this result provided us with support that our approach to quantify absolute response diversity is meaningful and grounded on theoretical basis.

 We initially simulated a case where species’ growth rates were more strongly influenced by temperature than salinity.
 We introduced differences in the magnitude of responses to the environmental variables as generally species responses may be more affected by certain environmental drivers than others (Schulhof et al. 2019).
 Yet, we acknowledged that this may not be always the case for all species.
 For example, some species may be more affected in their growth rate by salinity than temperature, or temperature and salinity may have the same effect on species’ growth rate.
 We thus wanted to investigate whether and how response diversity changes in communities composed of species whose growth rate is equally influenced by temperature and salinity, compared to the case where temperature is dominant environmental variable in influencing species’ growth rate.
 Put differently, we investigated whether differences in the relative influence of environmental variables on species’ traits may determine different values of response diversity.
 We indeed found differences between these two cases.